Wildlife

 Taken from the wild

-In our shelters we see them all too often: animals that have been taken from the wild and illegally smuggled into Europe, for example, in bags or the trunk of a car.
+We see them all too often in our rescue centres: animals that have been taken from the wild and were illegally smuggled into Europe, for example, in bags or the trunk of a car.
 They have been snatched from their families in the wild only to end up in solitude as pets or tourist attractions.

-This happened to chimpanzee Linda, for example: she was taken from the wild, then had to entertain people on the beach and was then locked up in a shed for years.
-Or take the little monkeys Sulley and Boo, whom we found more dead than alive at an airport in Spain.
+This also happened to chimpanzee Linda: she was taken from the wild to entertain people on the beach.
+When she became unmanageable, she was locked up by herself in a shed for 15 years.
+Or take the primates Sulley and Boo, whom were found more dead than alive at an airport in Spain.

 Into the wrong hands

-At the same time, enforcement capabilities are limited and deterrent penalties often fail to materialize.
+At the same time, enforcement capacity is limited and deterrent penalties often fail to materialize.
 As a result, the illegal trade in wildlife is still widespread, while some 25% of animal species are on the brink of extinction.

 Sulley and Boo were found more dead than alive at an airport.

-An additional problem is that there are too few good shelter facilities for wild animals in Europe.
-If the authorities find an illegally traded wild animal, they have to confiscate the animal and find a suitable shelter.
+An additional problem is that there are not enough rescue facilities for wild animals in Europe.
+If the authorities find an illegally traded wild animal, they have to confiscate the animal and find a suitable rescue centre.

-Unfortunately, there are few suitable shelters, so wild animals can end up in substandard shelters, where they do not receive proper care.
-It happens that animals die as a result or are even euthanized.
-Also, some animals end up back in the illegal trade or they are not confiscated in the first place because there is no suitable shelter available.
+Since these are not always available, wild animals can end up in substandard accommodation, where they do not receive proper care.
+Sometimes animals die as a result of this or are even euthanized.
+Some animals even end up back in the illegal trade or they are not confiscated in the first place because there is no suitable rescue centre available.

 The solution

-As a shelter for confiscated wild animals, AAP is a crucial link in the fight against the illegal wildlife trade.
+As a rescue centre for confiscated wild animals, AAP is a crucial link in the fight against the illegal wildlife trade.
 As a solution partner for enforcement authorities, we take in countless seized wild animals.
-Based on that role we also advocate across Europe for:
+We also advocate across Europe for:

 • better protection of endangered wildlife species